 Marion, T., Reese, V., & Wagner, R. F. (2018).
 Dermatologic features in good film characters who turn evil: The transformation.
 Dermatology Online Journal, 24(9), Article 4. https://escholarship.org/uc/item/1666h4z5

 Author surname, Initials.
 (Year of publication).
-Title.
+Title (xx ed. if not the first).
 Publisher.
 URL.

 Moore, A. (2012).
 Teaching and learning: Pedagogy, curriculum and culture (2nd ed.).
 Routledge. https://bath-ac-primo.hosted.exlibrisgroup.com/permalink/f/1fg2g9q/44BAT_ALMA_DS5145800530002761